bcgov/NotifyBC/docs/docs/miscellaneous/benchmarks.md

   - OpenShift 1.5.1+7b451fc with metrics
   - default _NotifyBC_ OpenShift installation, which contains following relevant pods
     - 1 mongodb pod with 1 core, 1GiB RAM limit
-    - a variable number of Nodejs app pods each with 1 core, 1GiB RAM limit.
+    - a variable number of Node.js app pods each with 1 core, 1GiB RAM limit.
 The number varies by test runs as indicated in result.

 - SMTP and mail delivery
   - Windows 7 host